jessepav/libgdx-wiki-old/Starter-classes-and-configuration.md

    }
 }
 ```
+#### Common issues:

-On Mac OS X the LWJGL 3 backend is only working when the JVM is run with the "-XstartOnFirstThread" argument.
+- On Mac OS X the LWJGL 3 backend is only working when the JVM is run with the **`-XstartOnFirstThread`** argument.
 This can typically be done in the Launch/Run Configurations.
 If you're starting your project via gradle, add this line to `run` task of the desktop gradle file (works with gradle 5.4.1):
 ```
     jvmArgs = ['-XstartOnFirstThread']